UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-Values within <typeOfResource> are used for initial faceting in search for both UTK's local digital collections website and for DPLA's interface.
-As DPLA doesn't display physicalDescription/form values, it is important to share this less granular indication of the resource type.
+Values within :code:`typeOfResource` are used for initial faceting in search for both UTK's local digital collections website and for DPLA's interface.
+As DPLA doesn't display :code:`physicalDescription/form` values, it is important to share this less granular indication of the resource type.

-Xpath
+XPath
 ^^^^^

 :code:`typeOfResource`